DIY Workbench Ideas

 Step Two: Determine Your Budget

-Now determine how much money you can spend to build your workbench.
-That can be determined by how elaborate you’re workbench is (Drawers vs. No Drawers, Shelves, No Shelves, etc.).
-Once that’s done, you’re ready to start building your workbench.
+Now, determine how much money you can spend to build your workbench.
+That can be determined by how elaborate your workbench is (Drawers vs. No Drawers, Shelves, No Shelves, etc.).

 Step 3: Buy Building Materials for DIY Workbench